dtest77/atest/README.md

 ## 2. Run the playbook to install Oracle Client

-On Ansible control server run install_oc.yaml
+On Ansible control server:
+* switch to /tmp/stage
+* run ansible-playbook install_oc.yaml

 ## 3. Run the playbook to create the sample table and gather the data

-On Ansible control server run ora_scripts.yaml
+On Ansible control server:
+* switch to /tmp/stage
+* run ansible-playbook ora_scripts.yaml

 ## 4. Save the gathered data